2021 amendment to the Aarhus Regulation

 Both Directives 2003/4 and 2003/35 contain provisions on access to justice.

-Regulation (EC) N° 1367/2006 of the European Parliament and of the Council on the application of the provisions of the Aarhus Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters to Community institutions and bodies (OJ L 264, 25.9.2006, p.13) entered into force on 28 September 2006 and into application on 17 July 2007.
+Regulation (EC) N° 1367/2006 of the European Parliament and of the Council on the application of the provisions of the Aarhus Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters to Union institutions and bodies (OJ L 264, 25.9.2006, p.13) entered into force on 28 September 2006 and into application on 17 July 2007.
+It has subsequently been revised on 8 October 2021, as explained above.

-The "Aarhus Regulation" covers not only the institutions, but also bodies, offices or agencies established by, or on the basis of the EC Treaty.
-They now need to adapt their internal procedures and practice to the provisions of the Regulation.
+The "Aarhus Regulation" covers not only the institutions, but also bodies, offices or agencies established by, or on the basis of the Treaty on the Functioning of the European Union.
+They are required to adapt their internal procedures and practice to the provisions of the Regulation.
 The Aarhus Regulation addresses the "three pillars" of the Aarhus Convention - access to information, public participation and access to justice in environmental matters - where those are of relevance to EU institutions and bodies and lays down related requirements.

-Regarding access to environmental information, the Aarhus Regulation extends Regulation (EC) No 1049/2001 of the European Parliament and of the Council of 30 May 2001 regarding public access to European Parliament, Council and Commission documents to all Community institutions and bodies.
+Regarding access to environmental information, the Aarhus Regulation extends Regulation (EC) No 1049/2001 of the European Parliament and of the Council of 30 May 2001 regarding public access to European Parliament, Council and Commission documents to all Union institutions and bodies.
 The Aarhus Regulation furthermore requires those institutions and bodies to provide for public participation in the preparation, modification or review of "plans and programmes relating to the environment".
-The Aarhus Regulation also enables environmental NGOs meeting certain criteria to request an internal review under environmental law of acts adopted, or omissions, by Community institutions and bodies.
+The Aarhus Regulation also enables environmental NGOs and other members of the public meeting certain criteria to request an internal review of acts adopted, or omissions, by Union institutions and bodies, which may contravene EU environmental law.

 Commission Notice on Access to Justice in Environmental Matters